 Adjusted EBITDA builds on the standard EBITDA formula, which adds back non-operational, non-recurring, and non-cash expenses to net income to get a better sense of a firm’s operational strength.
 Adjusted EBITDA may also subtract any unusual expenses from net income, since they aren’t likely to occur again.

-Both adjusted EBITDA and EBITDA add interest on debt (such as different types of small business loans), taxes, and the non-cash expenses depreciation/amortization back to net income to arrive at an earnings number that focuses on a firm’s operational efficiency.
+Adjusted EBITDA and EBITDA add interest on debt, taxes, and the non-cash expenses depreciation/amortization back to net income to arrive at an earnings number that focuses on a firm’s operational efficiency.

 Here’s a look at what EBITDA (and adjusted EBITDA) adds back and why:

-• Interest: This refers to Interest on debt, such as loans for small businesses.
+• Interest: This refers to interest on debt, such as small businesses loans.
 EBITDA excludes this expense because the amount of debt a company takes on depends on the financing structure of a company.

 • Taxes: Because taxes vary by region, companies with similar sales can pay significantly different amounts in taxes.
 This can skew their net income and make it difficult to accurately compare two companies in different locations.